yulya3102/agda-asm/Intro.md

 эквивалентными.
 }{
-TAL is a great model for reasoning about execution of low-level code, but existing TAL tools are written in ML, and all proofs about TAL programs appeared as appendixes in corresponding papers.
+TAL is a great model for reasoning about execution of low-level code, but existing TAL tools are written in ML and all proofs about TAL programs appeared as appendixes in corresponding papers.
 This paper uses Agda \citep{agda} formalization of abstract language that is close to TALx86 and STAL.
-Using this language, this paper formalizes what elements are appended to program code during dynamic linking process, introduces definition of code blocks equivalence and proves that correct dynamic loader implies equivalence of statically and dynamically linked functions.
+Using this language, this paper formalizes what elements are appended to program code during the dynamic linking process, introduces definition of code blocks equivalence and proves that correct dynamic loader implies the equivalence of statically and dynamically linked functions.
 }

 \iftoggle{russian-draft}{